-Key Skills Descriptors Maintains situational awareness Understands and applies the three critical stages of situation awareness.
-Understands and applies the techniques to maintain situation awareness, both team and individual factors - e.g. minimising interruptions and distractions.
-Maintains situation awareness in safety-critical environments.
+Key skills Descriptors Maintains situational awareness Understands and applies the three critical stages of situational awareness.
+Understands and applies the three critical stages of situational awareness when working as a team and by themselves, e.g. minimising interruptions and distractions.
+Maintains situational awareness in environments where safety is critical.
 Demonstrates insight into decision making Understands the psychological theories on how we make decisions under pressure.
 Understands the different types of decision making (intuitive, rule-based, analytical and creative).
-Demonstrates insight into own decision-making process.
+Demonstrates insight into their own decision-making process.
 Can review and analyse the decisions of others.
-Progresses from analytical to intuitive decision making and is able to articulate this as experience develops.
-Reflects on unconscious biases which may influence our interaction and behaviour Demonstrates when making clinical decisions the ability to consider a person's perspective and the reasons for choices and perception of safety.
+Progresses from analytical to intuitive decision making and is able to articulate this as their experience develops.
+Reflects on unconscious biases which may influence our interaction and behaviour.
+When making clinical decisions, demonstrates the ability to consider a person's perspective and their reasons for making choices and their perception of safety.

-Ability to respond to human performance within adverse clinical events Demonstrates knowledge and effects of various types of human error/violations on outcomes.
-Demonstrates knowledge and effects of unconscious and cognitive biases (e.g. fixation, normalcy, confirmation etc.).
-Reviews effects of human error and biases in clinical practice.
+Ability to respond to human performance within adverse clinical events Demonstrates knowledge and effects of different types of human error/violations on outcomes.
+Demonstrates knowledge and effects of unconscious and cognitive biases (e.g. fixation, normalcy and confirmation).
+Reviews the effects of human error and biases in clinical practice.
 Team working Understands team working in complex dynamic situations.
-Ability to adapt to changing teams.
-Works effectively as part of a multiprofessional team in different roles.
-Communicates effectively within the multiprofessional team and with patients, relatives and members of the public.
-Understands that multiple methods of communication are required Demonstrates appropriate assertiveness and challenges constructively.
+Is able to adapt to changing teams.
+Works effectively as part of a MDT in different roles.
+Communicates effectively within the MDT and with patients, relatives and members of the public.
+Understands that multiple methods of communication are required.
+Demonstrates appropriate assertiveness and challenges colleagues constructively.
 Reflects on breakdowns in team working and communication.
-Recognises and celebrates effective multiprofessional team working.
-Understands systems and organisational factors Recognises how equipment and environment contribute to outcomes and patient safety.
-Is aware of latent and active failures within healthcare systems and the effects on safety eg. Reason's model (Swiss cheese).
+Recognises and celebrates effective MDT working.
+Understands systems and organisational factors Recognises how equipment and the environment contribute to outcomes and patient safety.
+Is aware of latent and active failures within healthcare systems and the effects on safety e.g. Reason's Swiss Cheese model.
 Promotes a safety culture by role modelling ideal behaviours.
 Knows how to escalate safety concerns.
-Understands the concept of 'high reliability' organisations and the relevance to improving outcomes in healthcare.
-Evidence to inform decision Reflective practiceTO2 (including SO) Mapping to GPCs NOTSSLocal and Deanery TeachingRCOG e-learning Mapping to dres
+Understands the concept of 'high reliability' organisations that work in situations with the potential for large-scale risk and harm, but which manage to balance effectiveness, efficiency and safety.
+Evidence to inform decision a NOTCC Reflective practiceTO2 (including SO) NOTSSLocal and deanery teachingRCOG Learning Mapping to GPCs Domain 1: Professional values and bel agyiours Domain 1: Professional values and per naviours a quality improvement Professional identity 2: Researcher, scholar and educator CiP 6: The doctor takes an active role in helping self and others to develop themselves.
+Key skills Descriptors Demonstrates a commitment to continued learning Understands own learning styles.
+Identifies opportunities for learning and development through regular reflection and feedback.
+Implements personal development plans (PDP) to enhance and progress their professional practice.
+Applies their learning to professional practice.
+Develops people Acts as a supportive colleague and critical friend.
+Encourages career development in others.
+Understands concepts of formal mentoring and coaching.
+Promotes excellence Encourages and supports colleagues in their endeavours.
+Signposts to colleagues and other healthcare professionals to promote high-quality and innovative practice.
+Provides pastoral care Identifies and creates a safe and supportive working environment for colleagues and other healthcare professionals.
+Demonstrates an awareness of the characteristics of a colleague in difficulty.
+Supports and guides a colleague in difficulty using the processes which exist within the NHS.
+Provides support to second victims Sensitively debriefs after an adverse incident.
+Is aware that traumatic events may lead to psychological effects which need professional intervention and support.
+Understands the importance of signposting colleagues to psychological support services either through their employer or doctors support service.

-- Practical skills - Communication and interpersonal skills
+- Practical skills

+- Communication and interpersonal skills

-Dealing with complexity and uncertainty
+- Dealing with complexity and uncertainty